Ecstasy-EC/Ecstasy-EC.github.io/_pages/about.md

 My research mainly focuses on LiDAR-based mapping with applications on Robotics.
 I am deeply interested in exploring elegant representations of the world, which would definitely unlock the boundless possibilities in Robotics.

 # News
+- 2025.07.24: Our paper "A High-Payload Robotic Hopper Powered by Bidirectional Thrusters" is accepted for publication in ***Transactions on Robotics***.
-- 2025.07.23: Our paper "Slope inspectionunder Dense Vegetation Using LiDAR.based Quadrotors" is accepted for publication in Nature Communications. [[Preprint]](https://arxiv.org/pdf/2409.13985)
+- 2025.07.23: Our paper "Slope inspectionunder Dense Vegetation Using LiDAR-based Quadrotors" is accepted for publication in ***Nature Communications***. [[Preprint]](https://arxiv.org/pdf/2409.13985)
 - 2025.06.25: Our paper "Temporal Overlapping Prediction: A Self-supervised Pre-training Method for LiDAR Moving Object Segmentation" is accepted in ***ICCV 2025***. [[Preprint]](https://arxiv.org/pdf/2503.07167)
 - 2025.06.16: Our paper "Efficient Swept Volume-Based Trajectory Generation for Arbitrary-Shaped Ground Robot Navigation" is accepted for publication in ***International Conference on Intelligent Robots and Systems (IROS 2025)***. [[Preprint](https://arxiv.org/abs/2504.07554)]
 - 2025.06.02: Our paper "FAST-LIVO2 on Resource-Constrained Platforms: LiDAR-Inertial-Visual Odometry with Efficient Memory and Computation" is accepted for publication in ***Robotics and Automation Letters (RA-L)***. [[Preprint]](https://arxiv.org/abs/2501.13876)